 The school district is a member of the Mississippi School Boards Association Casualty Trust (MSBACT).
 The Trust is a risk sharing pool; such a pool is frequently referred to as a self-insurance pool.
 The Trust consists of approximately 43 school districts and covers liability related losses the member may be responsible for through General Liability, Automobile Liability and School Board Legal Liability.
 An indemnity agreement is executed by each member in the Trust for the purposes of jointly and severally binding the pool and each of the members/districts to meet the financial obligations of each member.
 Each member of the Trust contributes quarterly to a fund held in trust by Amegy Bank of Texas in Houston, Texas.
 The funds in the trust account are used to pay any claim up to \$150,000 per occurrence.
 For a claim/occurrence exceeding \$150,000 the Trust has secured excess insurance.
 If total claims during a year were to deplete the trust account, then the member school districts would be required to pay for the deficiencies.
-The district has not had an additional assessment for excess losses incurred by the Trust.
+The District has not had an additional assessment for excess losses incurred by the Trust.

-Note 13 - Qualified School Construction Bonds
+Note 11 - Qualified School Construction Bonds

-Section 1521 of the American Recovery and Reinvestment Act (ARRA) of 2009 provides for a source of capital at no or at nominal interest rates for costs incurred by certain public schools in connection with the construction, rehabilitation or repair of a public school facility or for the acquisition of land where a school will be built.
+Section 1521 of the American Recovery and Reinvestment Act (ARRA) of 2009 provides for a source of capital at no or at nominal interest rates for costs incurred by certain public schools in connection with the construction, rehabilitation, or repair of a public school facility or for the acquisition of land where a school will be built.
 Investors receive Federal income tax credits at prescribed tax credit rates in lieu of interest, which essentially allows state and local governments to borrow without incurring interest costs.
 While Qualified School Construction Bonds (QSCBs) are intended to be interest free to a borrower, the ARRA legislation allows a lender to charge supplemental interest, and such supplemental interest is the responsibility of the school district.

 When the stated interest rate on the QSCB results in interest payments that exceed the supplemental interest payments discussed in the preceding paragraph, the school district may apply for a direct cash subsidy payment from the U.S. Treasury which is intended to reduce the stated interest rate to a nominal percentage.
 These subsidy payments do not include the amount of any supplemental interest paid on a QSCB.
+The school district did not apply for any subsidies for the year ended June 30, 2022.

 The school district makes equal annual payments into a sinking fund which is used to pay off the bonds at termination.
 The current maturity limit of tax credit bonds is 17 years, per the U. S. Treasury Department.
 Under this program, ten percent of the proceeds must be subject to a binding commitment to be spent within six months of issuance and 100% must be spent within three years.
 Up to two percent of bond proceeds can be used to pay costs of issuance.
-The amount on deposit at June 30, 2022 was \$2,448,134.
+The amount on deposit at June 30, 2022 was \$2,285,309.
 The amount accumulated in the sinking fund at the end of the seventeen-year period is expected to be sufficient to retire the debt.
 The following schedule reports the annual deposits to be made to the sinking fund by the school district.

-Year Ending

-June 30 Amount
+Year Ending June 30 Amount

-2023 \$ 200,000
+2023 \$ 225,000

-2024 200,000
+2024 227,000

-2025 200,000
+2025 241,000

-Total \$ 600,000
+Total \$ 693,000